Abeer-uthman/classic-arcade/README.md

 Prerequisites: no thing need.

-Installing: no need cause it is online
+Installing: You need a simple HTTP server which is built in with many programming languages to run the game locally.
+For more information of how, please visit this excellent document from Three.js: https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally

 Deployment: it can be deploy by adding additinal css styles to make the game style better